 When we are fighting for fair brain injury settlements for our clients, we consider the fact that your risk of dementia or a brain-related disease is higher.
 This risk places a burden on you and your family’s shoulders.
 If you were to suffer from one of these diagnoses, you would have increased medical and care expenses.
 We will fight for the compensation you receive to include an amount related to this risk.

 It is challenging to calculate the amount of compensation you deserve following a TBI.
 That is why we recommend working with an experienced brain injury lawyer to calculate your economic losses and to place an appropriate value on your non-economic damages.
-At Randall & Stump, PLLC, we have years of experience helping individuals and families receive appropriate compensation after suffering catastrophic injuries.
+At Randall & Stump, Criminal Defense Attorneys, we have years of experience helping individuals and families receive appropriate compensation after suffering catastrophic injuries.
 We will fight for you to receive compensation for your:

 If your loved one passed away due to a severe TBI, do not hesitate to call us to discuss a wrongful death claim and the financial recovery you may pursue.